chrishoina/ords-flask-livelab-2024/introduction/introduction.md

 * `GET`
 * `POST`
 * `PUT`
-* `BATCHLOAD`
+* `PATCH`
 * `UPDATE`
 * `DELETE`

 ORDS makes REST-enabling SQL, PL/SQL stored procedures and functions, Views, Tables, and other database objects intuitive and simple.
 ORDS is pre-installed and configured in all OCI regions, for the Oracle Autonomous Database.
 ORDS is also available for download to be installed and configured for your on-premise database deployments.

-ORDS supports high-availability deployments and can be deployed in your choice of Java Enterprise application server:
+ORDS supports high-availability deployments, it can be run as a standalone process using the embedded Jetty server, and can also be deployed in your choice of Java Enterprise application servers:

-* Jetty
 * Oracle WebLogic
 * Apache Tomcat

-As you become more familiar with ORDS, you will engineer novel solutions to your ELT and ETL needs.

 ### Objectives